ItzYudz/Photop-Client-Help/README.md

 const client = new Client({ username: 'bot username', password: process.env['Pass'] })
 ```
 ## Chat on a Post
-To make your bot chat on a post, you need to make it react to the letters in a post.
-To make that happen, you need to use onPost and post.chat.
+To make your bot chat on a post, you need to use onPost and post.chat.
 ```js
 client.onPost = (post) => {
   if (post.text == "test") {